altrabio/CITIEsForRAILS/index.md

 ======================

-> NOTE: This was a project originally started by ALTRABio who did most of the underlying work.
-I have done substantial big fixes and improvements to get it running smoothly and modified and changed the code a lot whilst developing my own projects, but the initial work and planning (including a fair amount of this documentation) was done by them.
+> NOTE: This was a project originally started by ALTRABio.
+I have done substantial fixes, improvements and code refactoring to get it running smoothly and modified and changed the code a lot whilst developing my own projects, but the initial work and planning (including a fair amount of this documentation) was done by them.
 > To quote the often heard phrase in academia: We stand on the shoulders of giants

 **Ruby Class Inheritance & Multiple Table Inheritance Embeddings : A full featured solution based on Ruby Class Inheritance & Views**